“Saying yes to every thought, feeling and situation allows for an experience of unbroken peace.”

 - Recognise that this thought or feeling is a visitor.
 The fact that you can watch it means it can’t be who you are.

 In the absence of resistance or negative commentary, you may find that having these difficult visitors around isn’t that bad

 You are not here to be comfortable.
 You’re here to waken up.” — Anthony de Mello

 Before concluding, I’d like to talk briefly about the power of saying yes to the external events that show up in our lives.

 There are two ways you can look upon life.

-But if you view life from the standpoint that your purpose on earth is to grow spiritually and mature as a person, then every situation can be seen as a gift—particularly the challenging ones, for these are often the ones that offer the greatest opportunities for growth.
+But if you view life from the standpoint that your purpose on earth is to grow spiritually and mature as a person, then every situation can be viewed as a gift—particularly the challenging ones, for these are often the ones that offer the greatest opportunities for growth.